 Additional perks: The Bluebird by American Express also has a more robust set of benefits compared with the Visa® Buxx Card.
 Bluebird by American Express cardholders have access to American Express perks like Amex Offers, exclusive access to entertainment events, the Global Assist® Hotline and more.

-ATM fees: An area where the Visa® Buxx Card beats the Bluebird by American Express is fee-free ATM locations and third-party ATM fees.
-The Visa® Buxx Card has thousands more fee-free ATMs and charges $1.50 less per third-party ATM transaction.
+ATM fees: An area where the Visa® Buxx Card beats the Bluebird by American Express is ATM locations and third-party ATM fees.
+The Visa® Buxx Card has thousands more ATMs and charges $1.50 less per third-party ATM transaction.